DougReeder/aframe-atoll-terrain/README.md

 ====================

-An [A-Frame](https://aframe.io) [WebVR](https://webvr.info/) primitive that has a circle of high-resolution terrain near the origin, surrounded by a low-resolution plain that stretches to the horizon.
+An [A-Frame](https://aframe.io) [WebVR](https://webvr.info/) primitive that has a circle of high-resolution terrain near the origin, surrounded by a low-resolution sea or plain that stretches to the horizon.
 Uses equilateral triangles for efficiency.